HAVE BOW WILL TRAVEL【多元文化弓弦樂巡禮】中文介紹

 James Meger – bass

-HAVE BOW WILL TRAVEL showcases improvisation-based music on bowed string instruments from diverse cultures, including erhu (China), kamancheh (Iran), rebab (Indonesia), violin, and double bass.
-While the musicians perform in different combinations of these instruments, traditional and contemporary sounds meet to create unexpected textures that transcend cultural/genre boundaries and demonstrate improvisation in different approaches.
+HAVE BOW WILL TRAVEL showcases bowed string instruments from diverse cultures, including erhu (China), kamancheh (Iran), rebab (Indonesia), violin, and double bass.
+Various combinations of instruments create dynamic fusions from classical and folk Persian repertoire, to contemporary electroacoustic composition, and improvised music of different approaches.

 Erhu (Chinese) 二胡